lrug/lrug.github.io/organising/organising-a-meeting.md

 Ideally we do all this the week after the previous meeting, but sometimes we do it really close to the event if we're struggling to get speakers.
 It can be useful to write up placeholder versions and publish them, so that people will at least get the event into their calendars.

 If we have more than one speaker it can be useful to trickle the speaker announcements out over a couple of weeks in order to keep reminding people.

+### Schedule the zoom meeting

+We schedule the zoom meeting in advance so we can:

+1. add the link to the "online event page" in eventbrite
+2. pass on the link to the speakers well in advance
+3. get the recording properly named for the meeting

+We have a paid [zoom account][zoom] that allows us to have 100 attendees and store ~1Gb of recordings (or 1 meeting if the recording is bigger).

 ### Set up the eventbrite page